 The Greek text of the passage is clear.
-The meaning of the key words can easily be determined by studying the way the Holy Spirit chose to use them elsewhere in the Scriptures.
-The textual variants of the verb, avoid, (most likely the present imperative, but possibly the acrist) do not materially alter the meaning.
+The meaning of the key words can easily be determined by studying the way the Moly Spirit chose to use them elsewhere in the Scriptures.
+The textual variants of the verb, avoid, most likely the present importative, but possibly the acrist, do not materially alter the meaning.
 A study of the tenses and articles serves to bring the divine Word into sharper focus.
-No study of the original text can becloud the clarity of the passage for the unprejudiced student.
-We freely admit that much that has been written on the basis of the original text has served to becloud the text, but that is not due to lack of clarity in the text but may well be due to prejudice in the writer.
-F. Pieper very aptly remarks, "Scripture remains dark also to those whose prejudice against certain Scripture doctrines keeps them from even textually taking note of the respective words of Scripture."(I, p.
-322, pt.
-3) Also: "God has given us His Word in order to deliver us from our own perverse thoughts of God and divine matters.
-But if we will not give up our own thoughts, but oppose them to God's thoughts and thus condemn God in His Word, the dread judgment will come upon us: We will look upon God's Word as obscure and offensive."
-(I, p.
-322)
+No study of the original text can be cloud the clarity of the passage for the unprejudiced student.
+We freely admit that much that has been written on the basis of the original text has served to be cloud the text, but that is not due to unclarity in the text but to prejudice in the writer.
+F. Pieper very aptly remarks, "Scripture remains dark also to those whose prejudice against certain Scripture doctrines keeps them from even textually taking note of the respective words of Scripture."

+(I, 322, pt.
+3.)

-The same clarity holds true for the commonly used translations among us, Luther's and the King James.
+The same clarity holds true for the commonly used translations among us, Luther's and the Ming James.
 The translations do not alter nor conflict with the Greek text.
-In all catechisms in use in the Synodical Conference, the German and English editions of Gausewitz, the recently revised Gausewitz, the old Schwan, and the newer revised "Synodical Conference" catechism, Romans 16,17 is cited as a proof passage under the question on church fellowship.
-Our own Synod, as well as the entire Synodical Conference, has always thought the English and German translations of Romans 16,17 to be so clear that our confirmation children could understand the passage and apply it in their daily lives.
-It has served and is still serving as God's authoritative Word for us and our children on the matter of fellowship.
+In all the catechisms in use in the Synodical Conference, the German and English editions of Gausewitz, the recently revised Gausewitz, the old Schwan, and the newer revised "Synodical Conference catechism,

+- 3 - Romans 16, 17 is cited as a proof- winder the question on church fellowship.
+Our own Synod, as well as the entire Synodical Conference, has always thought the Engelish and German translations of Romans 16, 17 to be so clear that our confirmation children could understand the bassage and apply it in their daily lives.
+It has served and is serving as God's authoritative word for us and our children on the matter of fellowship.

-For the above reasons we repeat again: We believe and affirm the clarity and authority of this passage, both in the original Greek and in the clear, correct rendering of our German and English translations.
+For the above reasons we reneat again: We believe and confess the clarity and authority of this passage, both in the original Greek and in the clear, correct rendering of our German and English tranlations.